Become a Retrieval Registrar

 - Emergency Breathing Systems (EBS)

 This isn’t a rote learning course.
-Our emphasis is on safety and ensuring you become demonstrably capable in each of these key areas.This training also counts towards your Postgraduate Certificate in Aeromedical Retrieval (with James Cook University) and we will reimburse part of your course costs.
+Our emphasis is on safety and ensuring you become demonstrably capable in each of these key areas.This training also counts towards your Postgraduate Certificate in Aeromedical Retrieval (with James Cook University).

 Ongoing support and training